-While there are many state and federal requirements for data collection across the WIOA programs, the WDB will require a standardized data collection procedure involving the Service Provider(s) that ensures a comprehensive, detailed, and comparable record for each participant.
+The WDB will require a standardized data collection procedure that ensures a comprehensive, detailed, and comparable record for each participant.
 This will include quantitative participant demographic information and services received, individual and family characteristics, and qualitative data across all programs.
 Baseline data collection at the outset of the project should be followed by data gathering activities at regular intervals to record the programs and its participants evolving history and data records.

 The selected Service Provider(s) will have access to existing databases for use in participant record keeping.
-All Maryland Workforce Areas, including Prince George's County, record WIOA in a statemanaged database system, Maryland Workforce Exchange (MWE), which supports WIOA and Wagner-Peyser Programs and is maintained by the Maryland Department of Labor.
-Service Provider(s) are mandated to utilize MWE and/or any designated management information data base system required by the local workforce area for data collection and documentation.
+The WDB requires electronic record-keeping in the state-managed database system, Maryland Workforce Exchange (MWE), which is maintained by the Maryland Department of Labor.
+Service Provider(s) must utilize MWE and/or any designated management information database system required by the WDB for data collection and documentation.
 Service Provider(s) must ensure documents are legibly imaged to a prescribed file management and document imaging system and must maintain an electronic file that is properly tagged and uploaded using prescribed guidelines.
 The Service Provider(s) must develop policies and procedures that ensure the proper use of data and demonstrate that controls are sufficient to prevent identity theft, fraud, and abuse of participant information.